paytonrules/paytonrules.github.io/software-development/_posts/2014-11-22-how-big-should-a-class-be.markdown

 Nested describe/context blocks, or multiple test classes, for the same class are a sign.
 I won't say smell, because there are many legitimate reasons to have more than one context for testing a class, but they are a certain hint.
 Note here how we have two descriptions of a class but they share nothing.
 There is no data being changed in each one, indeed the POST request doesn't need to look at the @teams instance variable.
 This is because Rails controllers typically aren't cohesive.
 POST and GET are only related by web urls, and don't share data.
 Indeed a Rails controller won't have state at all by definition.
 Each request is new.

 So Rails controllers are not particularly cohesive, and we can see that when we look at a spec, but what does that tell us about code generally?
 Well when you have to use many contexts for a test class it's a sign that the class itself has more than one responsibility.
-Each context could likely be it's own class, and it's a far better test than how many lines you've written.
+Each context could likely be it's own class, and it's a far better indicator than how many lines you've written.

-Until next week, take a look at my upcoming [Guide to Real World TDD](http://www.relishapp.com/rspec/rspec-rails/docs/controller-specs) filled with more tips like this!
+## Solution

+So now that we can see a class isn't cohesive, what is the solution?
+You have two choices.
+If the system depends on that interface, like in a Rails Controller, you can refactor that class to the [Facade](http://en.wikipedia.org/wiki/Facade_pattern) pattern.
+Each action could use a cohesive class, typically the [Command](http://en.wikipedia.org/wiki/Command_pattern) pattern, thereby limiting the number of classes affected by change to the controller and eliminating noise and confusion in the controller itself.
+If the entire system doesn't depend on that interface, and those objects are grouped together merely by coincidence, then it's time to do one or more [Extract Class](http://refactoring.com/catalog/extractClass.html) refactorings to clean it up.
+Usually you won't want to do this all at once, instead extract each class individually at the time you need it.
+This way you can balance the need for features now with the need for maintainable code in the future.

 [^1]: Curly braces should go on the next line, except in JavaScript.
 C'mon everybody knows that.